brikelly/sustainabledev/index.md

 * Everyone is incentivized to not log in or check messages during vacations,  especially management staff. _(Emotional, Physical)_

 * Vacations are strongly encouraged to be taken, and especially not all at the end of the year. _(Emotional, Physical)_

+Remember, these are only samples to help in your own journey to sustainable development.
+Your team should decide what is sustainable based on your own unique constraints and challenges.

 ___